spelesky/Research/README.md

-This is a code repository for a Search for long-duration local Universe transients and FRB persistent radio source counterparts in the LoTSS DR1 field.
+This is a code repository for a search for long-duration local Universe transients and FRB persistent radio source counterparts in the LoTSS DR1 field.
 Below I include a description of the files included and a summary of the sources being analyzed.

 # Files